xx753940262/slidingmenu/README.md

 slidingmenu
 ===========

-make slidingmenu library to aar
+this is android studio slidingmenu from slidingmenu library